Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

         doctoral training program.
 2. People who do not have the title of professor or associate professor must meet the following additional requirements:
-    a)  Have teaching experience at university or master\'s level of 01 year (12 months) or more since obtaining a doctorate degree;
+    a)  Have teaching experience at university or master's level of 01 year (12 months) or more since obtaining a doctorate degree;
     b)  Within 05 years (60 months) up to the time of being assigned to teach, there have been publications related to teaching